North-West Mobile Force

-Formed in 1981, the regiment is one of three Regional Force Surveillance Units (RFSUs) employed in surveillance and reconnaissance of the remote areas of Northern Australia.
+The North-West Mobile Force (NORFORCE) was formed in 1981 and is one of three Regional Force Surveillance Units (RFSUs) employed in surveillance and reconnaissance of the remote areas of northern Australia.

-Today, the regiment is based at Larrakeyah Barracks in Darwin, while its area of operations covers 1.8 million square kilometres, encompassing the entire Northern Territory and the Kimberley region of Western Australia; the largest of any military unit in the world today.
+Today, NORFORCE is based at Larrakeyah Barracks in Darwin.
+Its area of operations covers 1.8 million square kilometres and encompasses the Northern Territory and the Kimberley region of Western Australia – the largest area of any military unit in the world today.

-Australian Aboriginal soldiers form 60 percent of NORFOCE personnel, drawn mainly from the area they patrol to draw on local knowledge.
+Australian Aboriginal soldiers form 60 per cent of NORFORCE personnel and are predominantly drawn mainly from the areas they patrol to draw on their local knowledge.
 This has resulted in a great trust for the regiment among Aboriginal communities.